kelayamatoz/Digital-Systems-Design-Lab/lab2.md

   * Set the element at index to be index * 3
 * Otherwise
   * Set the element at index to be index * 4

 You can modify Lab2Part3BasicCondFSM to implement this new example.
-Please save this new example as Lab2Part3BasicCondFSMAlt.
+Please save this example as Lab2Part3BasicCondFSMAlt.

 ### LUT
-In Spatial, a LUT has the following syntax:
+A LUT has the following syntax:
 ```scala
 val lut = LUT[Type](N0,N1, ..., Nm)(const0.to[T], const1.to[T], ...)
 ```
-This would create a LUT of m dimensions.
+This creates a LUT of m dimensions.
 You can access an element in lut by
 using:
 ```scala
 val lut_ijmn = lut(i,j,m,n)